Buyer’s Guide to Beeping Easter Eggs

 Of course, if you’re buying audible Easter eggs, then you will want to know how to make the most of them by hosting your own beeping Easter Egg Hunt, whether it’s at home or in the community!
 David Hyche, a parent and beeping egg “egg-spert,” (sorry, I really couldn’t resist!) gives tips for hosting a great beeping egg hunt, as well as instructions on building your own beeping eggs, on the FamilyConnect website.

-You can find tons of really fun audible, tactile, and tasty Easter activity ideas for children with visual impairments on the WonderBaby Pinterest Easter Board.
+You can also find tons of really fun audible, tactile, and tasty Easter activity ideas for children with visual impairments on the WonderBaby Pinterest Easter Board.